Medical Cannabis for PTSD Enters Phase II Clinical Trials

 - How the chemical composition of different types of cannabis may have an impact on patient outcomes

-While the full results of the study will reveal further detail into the workings of medical cannabis for PTSD, there is already some evidence out there suggesting its benefits.
+While the full results of the study will reveal further detail into the workings of medical cannabis for PTSD, there is already some evidence available suggesting it has benefits.

 In 2015, a literature review was published in The Primary Care Companion for CNS Disorders.
 The review examined how cannabis might help with PTSD, and it actually found (surprise, surprise) that a lot of patients are using cannabis to help with their PTSD.
-In fact, their research showed that over 38% of registered medical cannabis patients indicate PTSD as a reason for medication.
-The research also showed a marked decrease in symptomology for people using medical cannabis for PTSD.
+In fact, their research showed that over thirty eight percent of registered medical cannabis patients indicate PTSD as a reason for medication.
+The research also showed a marked decrease in symptomatology for people using medical cannabis for PTSD.

 A 2016 study supported this literature review when they noted that “cannabinoids may decrease PTSD symptoms including sleep quality, frequency of nightmares, and hyperarousal.”

-Furthermore, a 2018 report showed that 60% of studies showed cannabinoids may benefit people who suffer from PTSD.
-Of the 40% that discouraged the use of medical cannabis for PTSD, the clinical significance of their findings could not be established.
+Furthermore, a 2018 report showed that sixty percent of studies showed cannabinoids may benefit people who suffer from PTSD.
+Of the forty percent that discouraged the use of medical cannabis for PTSD, the clinical significance of their findings could not be established.

 If there’s a chance that medical cannabis for PTSD could help prevent even one death, then how could anyone argue it’s not worth it?
 We’ll re-evaluate the situation when this study’s results are released later this year.
 But so far, it’s looking like this research is going to be another big reason to legalize that the feds can no longer ignore.